THE RECITAL HALL – Shepard Hall 95

-An intimate, natural acoustic concert hall (Shepard 95) is the site of performances by soloists and small ensembles.
+An intimate, natural acoustic concert hall is the site of performances by soloists and small ensembles.
 Seating approximately 108, it features audio recording and playback capabilities, and film and video projection systems.
-Its warm ambiance makes it the ideal location for important lectures and symposia throughout the academic year.
+Its warm ambience makes it the ideal location for important lectures and symposia throughout the academic year.

 At the south end of the first floor of Shepard Hall is a state-of-the-art facility consisting of four Production Studios, a Sound Lab, a Control Room/Classroom, and an Isolation Room.
 The Sonic Arts Center is the site for courses and student projects in sound design and synthesis, digital audio, audio for film and video, music production, and acoustic recording techniques.

-The Piano Lab, Shepard 191, is available for practice during the hours between 9AM and 5PM when it is not being used for piano classes.
+The Piano Lab is available for practice during the hours between 9AM and 5PM when it is not being used for piano classes.
 The schedule of available times is posted on the door.

 AARON DAVIS HALL